Monk in Pieces

-Monk in Pieces is a 2025 documentary film by Billy Shebar about the visionary composer and performer Meredith Monk, who overcame hostile critics to become one of the great artists of her time.
-In her seventh decade of creativity, she ponders how her unique work can continue without her.
-The film features interviews with David Byrne and Björk, who talk about Monk’s profound influence on their work.
+Monk in Pieces is a 2025 documentary film directed by Billy Shebar and co-written by Shebar and David C. Roberts.
+The film explores the life and work of composer and interdisciplinary artist Meredith Monk, charting her career from early critical resistance to later international recognition.
+Now in her seventh decade of creative work, Monk reflects on her artistic legacy and the future of her performance practice.
+The documentary includes interviews with artists such as David Byrne and Björk, who discuss Monk’s influence on their work.

-Monk in Pieces had its world premiere at the 75th Berlin International Film Festival on February 18, 2025, in the Panorama section.
+The film premiered at the 75th Berlin International Film Festival on February 18, 2025, screening in the Panorama section.
 It was nominated for Best Documentary/Essay Film at the 39th Teddy Awards.

 Synopsis

-Meredith Monk – composer, performer, and interdisciplinary artist – is one of the great artistic pioneers of our time, yet her profound cultural influence is largely unrecognized.
-Monk in Pieces takes the form of a mosaic, mirroring the structure of Monk’s own work as it explores her wildly original vocabulary of sound and imagery.
+The film posits that Meredith Monk – composer, performer, and interdisciplinary artist – is one of the great artistic pioneers of the modern era, yet her profound cultural influence is largely unrecognized.
+Monk in Pieces takes the form of a mosaic, mirroring the structure of Monk’s own work as it explores her vocabulary of sound and imagery.

 As a female artist in the male-dominated downtown arts scene of the 1960s and ‘70s, Monk had to fight for recognition and resources.
 Many early reviews in the New York Times were unappreciative, some vicious: “A disgrace to the name of dancing,” wrote Clive Barnes, and “so earnestly strange in a talented little-girl way,” wrote John Rockwell.
 Yet as her celebrated contemporary, Philip Glass, says in an interview, "she, among all of us, was – and still is – the uniquely gifted one."

-In the film's final chapters, Monk faces mortality.
-We see her warily entrust her masterpiece, ATLAS, to opera director Yuval Sharon and singer Joanna Lynn-Jacobs for a new production at the Los Angeles Philharmonic.
-For 60 years, Monk has directed and performed in all of her music theater works; now she must learn to let go.
-What will happen to such singular work after she is gone?
+In the film's final chapters, Monk faces mortality and warily entrusts her opera, ATLAS, to opera director Yuval Sharon and singer Joanna Lynn-Jacobs for a new production at the Los Angeles Philharmonic.
+The ATLAS performance marks the first time in sixty years that Monk has not directed and performed in her own music theater works.